 Scott pulled off his belt and put it within Don's reach.
-"Tie him up with this."
+"Tie him up with this." were lucky last time he came to."
+Scott muttered to himself, "I'll hat to land this plane."
+Then he though

 "Thanks!"
 Don grabbed the belt and tied down Uri to prevent further havoc.
 "Looks like I'm stuck back here for a while.
 What's our heading and altitude?"